RomiChan/xgo-cqhttp/README.md

 The `xgo-cqhttp` command has two primary uses:

 1. Compile custom `xgo-cqhttp` binaries
-2. A replacement for `go run` while developing Caddy plugins
+2. A replacement for `go run` while developing go-cqhttp plugins

-The `xgo-cqhttp` command will use the latest version of Caddy by default.
+The `xgo-cqhttp` command will use the latest version of go-cqhttp by default.
 You can customize this for all invocations by setting the `GOCQHTTP_VERSION` environment variable.

 As usual with `go` command, the `xgo-cqhttp` command will pass the `GOOS`, `GOARCH`, and `GOARM` environment variables through for cross-compilation.